Catalonia College of Music

 The Catalonia College of Music (Escola Superior de Música de Catalunya, ESMUC; /ca/) is a higher education music school in Barcelona, Catalonia, Spain.

+Operations

 The school is located at L'Auditori, a performing arts center inaugurated in 1999 which also houses three concert halls and a museum.
 The school has an international faculty and student body, and includes departments for classical and contemporary music, early music, jazz and popular music, traditional music, musicology and ethnomusicology, theory and composition, music education, music business, and sonology.